 Dr. József Gábor Horváth earned a degree in law from Eötvös Loránd University in Budapest in 1980.
 From 1983 he worked for the Hungarian State Development Bank.
-From 1983 he worked for the Hungarian State Development Bank.
 He has been a lawyer since 1986, and since 1990 has run his own law firm, which specialises in corporate finance and corporate governance.
 His main fields of expertise are corporate finance and corporate governance.
 He has been a member of the Supervisory Board of OTP Bank since 1995, and was a member of MOL Plc's Board of Directors between 1999 and 2014.